openebs-archive/cstor-operators/docs/tutorial/volumes/storageclass.md

       - node-3
 ```

-The CStor CSI driver will create the Volume in the CStor Pool instance present on
+The CStor CSI driver will create the Volume in the CStor Pool Instances present on
-this list of nodes. `volumeBindingMode: WaitForFirstConsumer` to let the k8s select
+this list of nodes.
+We can use `volumeBindingMode: WaitForFirstConsumer` to let the k8s select
 the node where the volume should be provisioned.

 With `volumeBindingMode: Immediate` driver creates the volume without any topology awareness.